cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/analytics-in-cloud.md

 ---
-title: 'CVAT Performance & Monitoring
+title: 'CVAT Performance & Monitoring'
 linkTitle: 'Performance & Monitoring'
 weight: 2
 description: 'How to monitor team activity and performance in CVAT'